neajul/Hosthandleiding/Notes/221118 Call Paul Lukas Ada.md

-- Ada will try to follow the guide
+- Ada will try to follow the DietPi Guide
+- Lukas will finishing the DietPi and SSH guides
+- Paul will write on the gloassary
+- Ada